GRANTS GAM cluster icon

 Official Signature: A signature from the person who signs the grant agreement, grant agreement amendment, or other fiscal documents.
 The person designated as the official signatory must be an elected or appointed official of the grantee, or a person authorized through official action by the grantee board to sign fiscal documents.

 Prevailing Wage: The minimum hourly wage, plus benefits, employers must pay certain workers who work on construction projects where state dollars are used to fund the construction (MN Department of Labor and Industry).
-Questions about the application of prevailing wage rates should be directed to the Minnesota Department of Labor and Industry.

 Professional/Technical Services: Services that are intellectual, in character, including consultation, analysis, evaluation, predication, planning, or programming, or recommendation, and result in the production of a report or the completion of a task.
 See also Technical and Engineering.